Agoric/agoric-sdk/packages/notifier/README.md

 For NotifierKit user documentation see [here](https://agoric.com/documentation/distributed-programming.html#notifiers).
-This doc more precisely describes the semantics of the Notifier and the Subscription, their distributed system properties, and what this means for when to use each one.
+The following doc more precisely describes the semantics of the Notifier and the Subscription, their distributed system properties, and what this means for when to use each one.

 # Distributed Asynchronous Iteration